ravindersingh33/Lending_Club_Case_Study/README.md

 > Lending Club Case study.

 ## General Information
-- To idenitfy driven factors for Charged-off loans.
+- To idenitfy driving factors for Charged-off loans.
 - Lending Club is the largest online loan marketplace, facilitating personal loans, business loans, and financing of medical procedures.
 Borrowers can easily access lower interest rate loans through a fast online interface
-- lending loans to ‘risky’ applicants who are not willing to pay back the loan amount or charged-off borrowers.
+- lending loans to â€˜riskyâ€™ applicants who are not willing to pay back the loan amount or charged-off borrowers.
 - loan details of borrowers byLending Club.